indrapalijama/ionic-playground/README.md

 ## Contributing

-Feel free to contribute to this project if you want, it's the first time i'm uploading my personal project to github...
+Feel free to contribute to this project if you want, just create a pull request and describe the changes :) .

 ## Authors